Project facts

 More and more comfort

-Starting in 2021, all commuter trains in the region will gradually be given a new coat of paint, a changed interior and fresh technology.
-Instead of the classic red, the commuter trains will arrive in a bright light gray.
-Doors and special compartments will be given clearly recognizable color elements.
-This will make boarding at stops easier and faster.
-New additional multi-purpose compartments will make traveling easier for people with wheelchairs, bicycles or strollers.
-There will be power outlets on the train.
-New and larger screens will provide information about the current location and travel time at all times.
-Free WLAN has already been available on the trains since mid-2017.
-In addition, passengers now also receive all travel information in real time on their cell phones, tablets, or laptops via the new train portal.
+Since 2021, all S-Bahn trains in the region have gradually been given a new coat of paint, a modified interior and fresh technology.
+Instead of the classic red, the S-Bahn trains will arrive in light gray.
+Doors and special compartments are given clearly recognizable color elements.
+This makes boarding at stops easier and quicker.
+New additional multi-purpose compartments make it easier for people with wheelchairs, bicycles or baby carriages to travel.
+There are sockets for charging electronic devices everywhere on the train.
+New and larger screens provide information about the current location and journey time at all times.
+There is free WLAN on the trains.
+The passenger also receives about the Regio Guide also receives all travel information in real time on their cell phone, tablet or laptop.

 THE tunnel: safe and tested